Dental Implant Candidates Massapequa Park • Long Island

 Are You a Good Candidate for Dental Implants?

-Why Choose Dr. Allan S. Mohr for Dental Implants?
+Why Choose Smile Creations for Dental Implants?

 1. Good Dental Health

-For someone with good dental health, the implant process usually is, but for those with outstanding dental problems, they will need to be taken care of before implants can be safely placed.
+The placement of dental implants involves positioning a small titanium post directly into the jawbone so it can support a brand-new replacement tooth that shows above the gumline.
+Sounds pretty straightforward, right?
+For someone with good dental health, the implant process is usually quite simple; however, for those with dental problems, they will need to be addressed before implants can be safely placed.

 2. Stable Overall Health